MarkJohnstoneGitHub/VBA-DotNetLib/README.md

  **Testing**

- Only adhoc testing performed on DateTime object and appears to create the object and various methods are functional.
+ Only adhoc testing performed on DateTime and ListString object and appears to create the object and various methods are functional.